-The Biomedical Engineering MSc programme aims to prepare specialists with advanced skills in experimental techniques, computational modelling, and in depth understanding of biomedical engineering approaches to medical and health problems.
-Depending on students' preferences, the programme will place particular emphasis on bioengineering approaches to either cell and tissue therapies, imaging and instrumentation, more traditional applications in everyday health care and orthopaedics, regulatory practice, or a combination of these areas.
+The Biomedical Engineering MSc conversion programme aims to convert students with a science background to engineers with skills in experimental techniques, computational modelling and understanding of biomedical engineering approaches to medical and health problems.
+Depending on students' preferences, the programme will place particular emphasis on bioengineering approaches to either cell and tissue therapies, imaging and instrumentation, or biofluids.